-Driven by an esprit-de-corps that transcends traditional disciplinary boundaries, age and geography, this passionate group of professionals has banded together for more than 3 years to form a non-profit organization known as the Coalition for Technology in Behavioral Science (CTiBS).
-CTiBS is a multi-disciplinary organization is dedicated to creating and supporting a vision that galvanizes the potential of technology and the behavioral sciences to create proactive interventions that are accessible to the world at large.
+Driven by an esprit-de-corps that transcends traditional profession-specific boundaries, culture and geography, this passionate group of professionals has worked together since 2011.
+Their non-profit 501(3)(c) exists as a California entity known as the Coalition for Technology in Behavioral Science (CTiBS).
+As an interprofessional, international organization, CTiBS is dedicated to creating and supporting a vision of galvanizing the potential of technology to create proactive interventions that are accessible to the behavioral community worldwide.

 The mission of the Coalition is to: